 \paragraph{Test 3b: Stem cleaning audit and sensitivity analysis.} The \texttt{\_clean\_mmlu\_stem()} function successfully removed canonical MC artefacts (``Which of the following,'' option letters) from all 50 OE prompts.
 However, three issues were identified: (i)~3 items (6\%) retained variant MC-referential language due to regex gaps (e.g., ``Of the following solutions''); (ii)~18 items (36\%) had content-dependent options where removing choices made the OE question inherently vaguer; (iii)~13/250 OE responses (5.2\%) contained language indicating awareness of missing options, all on Type~B or~C items.

-A sensitivity analysis excluding all problematic items showed the MC advantage persists at $+6.0$~pp on the 29 clean items (down from $+9.2$~pp overall).
-The lower MC accuracy on clean items (79.3\% vs.\ 85.2\% overall) suggests that content-dependent items inflate MC accuracy by providing recognition cues, precisely the recall-vs-recognition mechanism claimed in the paper. \textbf{Verdict: Partial}: the effect attenuates but survives; the paper should report both the raw and sensitivity-adjusted estimates.
+Excluding the problematic items, the MC advantage persists at $+6.0$~pp on the 29 clean items, down from $+9.2$~pp overall.
+The lower MC accuracy on clean items (79.3\% vs.\ 85.2\% overall) is what the recall-vs-recognition mechanism predicts: content-dependent items inflate MC accuracy by providing recognition cues. \textbf{Verdict: Partial} --- the effect attenuates but survives.
+We report both the raw and sensitivity-adjusted estimates.